Skip to main content

 Input Specs

-Input specs include Product Brief, Technical Brief, User Stories and Tasks.
-These specs are produced by Devplan as part of a project and serve as an input to the SDD workflow.
+Input specs include the Product Brief, Technical Brief, User Stories, and Tasks.
+These are produced by Devplan as part of a project and serve as input to the SDD workflow.

 Output Specs